DigitalBlast/GREENNET/Info.md

 #Info

-This is a NSDTP(Non Standard Data Transfer Protocall) for ComputerCraft
+GreenNet is a NSDTP(Non Standard Data Transfer Protocall) for ComputerCraft